-The provisions of explaining the duty of the Act on Sales, etc. of Financial Instruments do not apply when a customer is a person specified by a Cabinet Order as having expert knowledge and experiences on sales, etc. of financial instruments.
+The provisions in respect of explaining the duty of the Act on Provision of Financial Services do not apply when a customer is a person specified by a Cabinet Order as having expert knowledge and experiences on sales, etc. of financial instruments.